JoshuaRVLS/jot-editor/docs/THEMES.md

 ### Extra Highlight Group Mapping

-You can also style these Neovim-style groups in theme files:
+You can also style these compatibility highlight groups in theme files:

 - `Search`, `IncSearch`
 - `StatusLineMsg`